 In our tests, the PoolEye only sounded when we had a person get into the pool.
-It didn’t pick up golf balls landing in the water or even a water-laden sweatshirt, so we gave it a D+.
+It didn’t pick up golf balls landing in the water or even a water-laden sweatshirt.
 It semi-passed our faux wind test because it didn’t go off until we created some serious “wind” with a leaf blower to the water.

 This pool alarm comes with a remote receiver, but it only works up to 100 feet away from the pool, whereas most of the other models we tested work up to 200 feet away.
 To put the alarm in swim mode so it doesn't sound when you get in the water, you need to use the magnetic key and press the "button" at the same time.
 The alarm beeps once and the light flashes red to signify it’s in swim mode.
 The alarm automatically turns back on after the water sits still for five minutes.
 If you want to turn the alarm back on manually, just press the "button" while the water is calm.

 Should you buy the SmartPool PE23 PoolEye AG/IG pool alarm?